tagZero/kveditor/README.md

 ### Props:

 All props are optional.
-You should either use `items` or `rawObject`
+You should either use `defaults` or `rawObject`.
+Component has internal state to keep key/value changes therefore you can use defaults only the first time.

-- items `{ key: string; value: any; options: KVItemOptionsType }`: If you have existing Key/Value state you can pass it into the component.
+- defaults `{ key: string; value: any; options: KVItemOptionsType }`: Default values and options for the key/value editor.
 - rawObject `{ any }`: You can pass any object into this and you would get Key/Value state automatically.
 - onChange `{ function }`: When items added/removed/updated this method calls with items.
 - options `{ object }`: